TOAST-DOCS/SMS/en/sending-policy.md

     + Press 114 on mobile phone + Call
     + Call 1599-0011 for SKT, 100 for KT Olleh, or 1544-0010 for LG U+

+<span id="rejection-of-receiving-080"></span>
+### Unsubscribing 080 Numbers
++ With Unsubscribe 080 Numbers, recipients can reject receiving ad messages.
++ Ads must be sent along with how to unsubscribe for free, so that recipients can reject or withdraw consent to receiving ads, without a charge.

 ### Guide to Usage
 + Charges for Unsubscribe 080 Numbers are not based on the delivery time, but upon the public release of each number (monthly fixed charges).
 + It takes about 3 to 4 days to get a new number for unsubscription, so one-off or repetitive service cancellation or application is not recommended.